HedleyPty/Install-Rstudio-in-ARM/README.md

 # Install-Rstudio-in-ARM
 I created this repository in order to install R studio in ARM.
 I modified the ARM script provided by https://github.com/dashaub/ARM-RStudio in order to get the latest version or RStudio desktop.
-I have tested it on a sid debian.
+I have tested it on a sid debian unsuccessfully.
+But I tried in Ubuntu Yakkety (16.10) and it works fine (see the images)

 #Changes to the file provided by dashaub/ARM-RStudio